Mellanox/ufm_sdk_3.0/scripts/ufm_links/README.md

-UFM Ports
+UFM Links
 --------------------------------------------------------

-This plugin is used to get ports via the UFM APIs.
+This plugin is used to get links information via the UFM APIs.

 Prerequisites